 Feb 17 2021 - From father to son, from one generation to another.
-A fur business started after the First World War is passed down the generations to stay within the same family for more than 100 years.
+A fur business started before the First World War is passed down the generations to stay within the same family for more than 100 years.
 Different generations are now working together to combine fur craft and innovation and shape the sustainable future of fur fashion.
 Check out the story of this family, and its dedication to natural fur.
 Find out more stories like this in this section.

 VIDEO: People Behind Fur – Meet the Dressers & Dyers

 Oct 21 2020 - Taking about fur is not only talking about farming, selling or dressing.
 It is talking about a long chain made of people, made of passion, of experience and history.
 This is what makes fur special, says Roberto.
 He used to work in finances, but left his career to start working in a dressing and dyeing company in Italy.
 What made him leave a career to become a dresser of fur?
 Is he happy with the choices he made, and how difficult is it to work with your family?
 Check out the story of Roberto Tadini and get to know the people behind fur.
 For more stories like this head to PEOPLE BEHIND FUR

 Fur Europe issues guidelines as mink test positive for COVID-19